NebulaQuasar/Linux_Modules/README.md

 Linux_Modules: Contains some basic Linux Kernel Modules

 # Jiffies
-Module tto measure the time a module wass in the kernel using jiffies counter
+Module to measure the time a module was in the kernel using jiffies counter.